JoaoCoquim/cinepulse-app/README.md

 - **Dynamic Homepage**: Displays movie suggestions and ratings based on data from popular review sites.
 - **Search Suggestions**: Real-time movie suggestions with images as you type.
+- **Genre Filtering**: Users can filter movies by genre, leading to a dedicated page displaying a list of movies from the selected genre.
 - **Detailed Movie Information**: Includes movie posters, ratings, and comprehensive details.
 - **YouTube Trailers**: Show trailers for movies directly on the movie info page.
 - **Dynamic UI**: Responsive and user-friendly interface for an enhanced browsing experience.